stroud109/medusa/README.md

 ###Database
 ####(model.py)
-The BookInfo table stores all resulting book information from queries, regardless of whether a user added the books to their library.
+The BookInfo table stores all resulting book information from Add Book queries, regardless of whether a user added the books to their library.

 The Book table stores information pertaining to instances of books in users' libraries.